Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: The PQCD calculations and Nonperturbative Corrections

-where the superscripts $a$, $b$, $c$, and $d$ indicate the amplitudes for related diagrams shown in Fig.~\ref{fig:eightdiagram}.
-To distinguish from the results for color-singlet states, we use the superscripts $8$ and $8^\prime$ to label the amplitudes of color-octet states.
-Here, we presume that the distribution amplitudes for color-octet states are identical to those of their corresponding color-singlet mesons.
 At long distance, color-octet quark-antiquark pairs convert into color-singlet mesons through the exchange of soft gluons.
 Since the energy scale is within the soft region of QCD, perturbation calculation breaks down.
-Given the non-perturbative property involved in this transformation, we introduce the associated parameters $Y^8_{F,M}$ to characterize its effect in factorizable and nonfactorizable diagrams.
+Given the nonperturbative property involved in this transformation, we introduce the associated parameters $Y^8_{F,M}$ to characterize its effect in factorizable and nonfactorizable diagrams.
 Their values must be derived by fitting experimental results.
-The details of the derivation have been thoroughly explained in our previous work \cite{Lu:2024jzn}.

 By combining the contributions from each component with the corresponding Wilson coefficients, we can obtain the expression of the decay amplitude for the color-octet contribution in each decay channel.
 We take $B^-\to \rho^-\pi^0$ decay as an example, and its decay amplitude can be represented as follows